mit-rss/localization_tesse/README.md

 ### Part E (1 bonus point) - **INDIVIDUAL EFFORT**, *OPTIONAL EXTRA-CREDIT*

 Derive the form of the Bayes' Filter presented in Lecture 10.
-Submit as a typed PDF uploaded to Gradescope (1 bonus point).
+Submit as a typed PDF uploaded to Gradescope.